A partial government shutdown has hit the Department of Homeland Security. Here’s what that means

 Typically, a major pain point during a shutdown is the snarling of flights due to staffing issues among air traffic controllers.
 That won’t be an issue in this case, because controllers are part of the Department of Transportation’s Federal Aviation Administration, which has already received funding for the rest of the fiscal year.

-However, depending on the length of the shutdown, Americans may notice longer lines at airport security checkpoints since Transportation Security Administration workers, who fall under DHS, would have to work without pay.
+However, depending on the length of the shutdown, Americans may notice longer lines at airport security checkpoints since Transportation Security Administration workers, who fall under DHS, would have to work without pay, and that could lead to fewer people showing up to work.
 This has happened during prior impasses as employee absences increase as shutdowns drag on.

 DHS said Sunday it would temporarily halt TSA PreCheck and Global Entry, two of the most widely used trusted-traveler programs in the United States, so the department could focus “on the general traveling public.”
-But the department walked back the decision later in the day, saying it “will evaluate on a case by case basis and adjust operations” according to staffing changes.
+But the department walked back the TSA PreCheck pause later in the day, saying it “will evaluate on a case by case basis and adjust operations” according to staffing changes.

-CNN reached out to Customs and Border Protection about the status of Global Entry.
+The agency said in a statement Sunday that it is halting all Global Entry arrival processing at participating airports.
+Like PreCheck, Global Entry is a service travelers pay for.
+It allows pre-screened passengers expedited entry into the United States after traveling abroad.

-It’s uncertain how international passengers returning or entering the US through Global Entry would be impacted if it were halted, as most of the process is done at automated kiosks.
-The eventual disruptions would likely increase wait times at customs and passport control.
+It’s uncertain how international passengers returning or entering the US through Global Entry would be impacted or why that decision was made, as most of the process is done at automated kiosks.
+The eventual disruptions will likely increase wait times at customs and passport control.

 The move to suspend the programs, which Democrats criticized as unnecessary, would require enrolled travelers to use standard security screening.